Waitomo 23km 2026

 Brett's relly Mark kindly agreed to drop us off at the start of the race (Mangapohue Natural Tunnel), which saved us lots of extra travel hassles.

 The weather was predictably erratic.
-Heavy rain in the buildup ensured a waterlogged course, and the forecast for race-day was pretty dodgy.
+Heavy rain in the buildup ensured a waterlogged course, and the forecast for race-day was pretty dodgy. (especially Brett's version of the forecast!)
 However the rain mostly held off during the race, and temperatures for running were sweet.

 We wandered along to the start line, admiring the beaut limestone and kaast cliffs, and attached ourselves to the second start wave.